UnB-KnEDLe/DODFMiner/docs/source/user/usage.rst

     $ dodfminer --help

 A help screen of the program should appear.
-The helper sould show two positional arguments: *downloader* and *extract*.
+The helper should show two positional arguments: *downloader* and *extract*.
 Each of those arguments can be considered as a subprogram and work independently, you can choose the one you desire using::

     $ dodfminer downloader --help
     $ dodfminer extract --help

-Depending which module you choose the execution parameters will change.
+Depending on which module you choose the execution parameters will change.

 Downloader Module
 -----------------